 The CAISO Market Surveillance Committee holds the same duties towards the EDAM as it holds under Appendix O, Section 5 towards the CAISO Markets.

-33.39 Local Market Power Mitigation
+33.39 Local Market Power Mitigation in EDAM

-The CAISO applies the Local Market Power Mitigation procedures set forth in Section 39.7 to the Extended Day-Ahead Market and uses the methods and standards for setting Default Energy Bids and Default Availability Bids in the Extended Day-Ahead Market as set forth in Section 39.7.
+The CAISO applies the Local Market Power Mitigation procedures set forth in Sections 31.2, 31.9, and 39.7 to the Extended Day-Ahead Market and uses the methods and standards for setting Default Energy Bids and Default Availability Bids in the Extended Day-Ahead Market as set forth in Section 39.7.

 33.40 [Not Used]